cran/textshape/README.md

     ##    4: wisconsin     CAVUTO
     ##    5: wisconsin  BARTIROMO
     ##   ---
-    ## 7405:      ohio      BAIER
+    ## 7502:      ohio      KELLY
-    ## 7406:      ohio      KELLY
+    ## 7503:      ohio      KELLY
-    ## 7407:      ohio      KELLY
+    ## 7504:      ohio      KELLY
-    ## 7408:      ohio      KELLY
+    ## 7505:      ohio      KELLY
-    ## 7409:      ohio      KELLY
+    ## 7506:      ohio      KELLY
     ##                                                                                                                              dialogue
     ##    1:            Gerard Baker (The Wall Street Journal);Maria Bartiromo (Fox Business Network); andNeil Cavuto (Fox Business Network)
     ##    2:                                                 It is 9:00 p.m. on the East Coast, 8:00 p.m. here inside the Milwaukee theater.
     ##    3:                                                 Welcome to the Republican presidential debate here on the Fox Business Network.
     ##    4: I'm Neil Cavuto, alongside my co-moderators, Maria Bartiromo, and the editor-in-chief of the Wall Street Journal, Gerard Baker.
     ##    5:                Tonight we're partnering with the Wall Street Journal to ask questions on the economy that voters want answered.
     ##   ---
-    ## 7405:                                                                                                                                                That's it.
+    ## 7502:                                                                                                               Are you relieved?
-    ## 7406:                                                                                                                                         Are you relieved?
+    ## 7503:                                                                        You were nervous before, they--they don't look relieved.
-    ## 7407:                                                                                                  You were nervous before, they--they don't look relieved.
+    ## 7504:                                                                                                  They look "get me outta here."
-    ## 7408: They look "get me outta here."
-Thank you all very much, and that will do it for the first Republican primary debate night of the 2016 presidential race.
+    ## 7505:       Thank you all very much, and that will do it for the first Republican primary debate night of the 2016 presidential race.
-    ## 7409:                                                                          Our thanks to the candidates, who will now be joined by their families on stage.
+    ## 7506:                                                Our thanks to the candidates, who will now be joined by their families on stage.
     ##       element_id sentence_id
     ##    1:          1           1
     ##    2:          2           1